behnaz-hosseini/constant-embayment-decompression/README.md

 +/- CO2 concentrations (wt. % and ppm, respectively), as well as distance along the measured profile (um).
 All arrays go from embayment outlet to the interior.
 On lines 39-41: specify the range of decompression rates (MPa/s), fragmentation pressures (MPa), and bubble radii to iterate through.

-Diffusion_function_1D_constant.m is the function that performs the diffusion calculation.
+diffusion_function.m is the function that performs the diffusion calculation.
 User does not need to modify.

+example_output.tiff shows the best fit model profiles to the measured H2O and CO2 concentration gradients for the example embayment.